Trump says schools in US should be opened 'ASAP'

 Hilton had demanded on his show the need to, "Get on with it and reopen schools now before you do even more needless damage."

-Hilton said using masks to stop the virus' spread seems appropriate, but said measures like temperature checks seem to be "totally pointless."
+He said using masks to stop the virus' spread seems appropriate, but added that measures like temperature checks seem to be "totally pointless."
 He also called certain social distancing rules as "totally arbitrary."

 "Only one or two people allowed in an elevator at one time, good luck trying to reopen New York on that," he said.